baurine/githook/README.md

 ## Principle

-Git will call some hooks when you commit, merge, rebase code, etc. The hooks place in `.git/hooks` folder, there are many default sample hooks, you need remove the `.sample` appendix to make it works if you want to execute the hook.
-The 3 hooks are most useful for us: pre-commit, prepare-commit-msg, commit-msg.
+Git will call some hooks when you commit, merge, rebase code, etc. The hooks place in `.git/hooks` folder, there are many default sample hooks, you need remove the `.sample` suffix to make it works if you want to execute the hook.
+The 3 hooks are most useful for us: `pre-commit`, `prepare-commit-msg`, `commit-msg`.

+`pre-commit` hook will be executed at the most begining when commit code, `prepare-commit-msg` hook will be executed after `pre-commit` hook, before you start to input some commit message, `commit-msg` hook will be executed after you save the commit message.

 [See more hooks introduction in git official website - Customizing Git - Git Hooks](https://git-scm.com/book/gr/v2/Customizing-Git-Git-Hooks).